Portage Trail Conference

-The Portage Trail Conference or PTC is an association of six high schools and their associated middle/junior high schools located in the northeast region of the U.S. State of Ohio.
-Three member schools are in Portage County, two are in Stark County, and one each is located in Summit and Trumbull counties.
+The Portage Trail Conference or PTC was an association of five high schools and their associated middle/junior high schools located in the northeast region of the U.S. State of Ohio.
+In the conference's final season of competition, one member school was in Portage County, two were in Stark County, and one each was located in Summit and Trumbull counties.
 The conference officially began play in August 2005 with 16 member schools divided into two eight-school divisions based on enrollment, with the smaller schools in the County Division and the larger schools in the Metro Division.
 Games against teams in the opposite division did not count as conference games.
 Between 2013 and 2017, the conference experienced a number of membership changes, with four schools leaving and three schools joining.
 In 2020 the PTC underwent its largest changes since its inception as 10 schools left the conference.
 Two schools left the County Division to join different leagues while all eight Metro Division member schools left to form their own conference, the Metro Athletic Conference.
 Two smaller independent schools joined the five remaining PTC schools for the 2020–21 school year and the County Division name was dropped.
-As of the 2021–22 school year, the conference competes with a total of six schools.
+Membership dropped to six schools in 2021 and as of the 2024–25 school year, the conference competed with a total of five schools.
+At the end of the 2024–25 school year, the league folded after two member schools, Mogadore and Rootstown, announced their intention of playing elsewhere in the fall of 2025.